-If you take more CLONOTRIL PLUS than you should
+If you take more C PRAM S than you should

-If you accidentally take more than the recommended dose of CLONOTRIL PLUS you may be at increased risk of experiencing possible side effects with this medicine (see section 4, Possible side effects).
+If you accidentally take more than the recommended dose of C PRAM PLUS you may be at increased risk of experiencing possible side effects with this medicine.

 Contact your doctor or nearest emergency department immediately for advice.
 Keep the tablet bottle with you so that you can easily describe what you have taken.